Generalized Parton Distributions from Lattice QCD with Asymmetric Momentum Transfer: Unpolarized Quarks at Nonzero Skewness: Introduction

 Experimental information on GPDs can be obtained from hard exclusive scattering processes such as deep virtual Compton scattering (DVCS)~\cite{Mueller:1998fv, Ji:1996ek, Radyushkin:1996nd, Ji:1996nm, Collins:1998be} and hard exclusive meson production~\cite{Radyushkin:1996ru, Collins:1996fb, Mankiewicz:1997uy}.
 However, extracting GPDs from such reactions in a model-independent manner is very complicated, mainly because in the observable quantities, such as Compton form factors, the GPDs enter in a convolution over the partonic momentum fraction $x$.
 This integration smears out the $x$-dependence and entangles it with the skewness $\xi$, making it difficult to isolate the functional form of the GPDs themselves~\cite{Bertone:2021yyz, Moffat:2023svr}.
 This difficulty becomes especially severe when $\xi \neq 0$, which sets GPDs apart from ordinary PDFs as discussed above.
 Theoretically, the $\xi$-dependence of GPDs encodes important aspects of their analytic structure.
 The QCD evolution of GPDs with the renormalization scale is naturally expressed in terms of conformal moments—Mellin moments weighted by Gegenbauer polynomials—which diagonalize the leading-order evolution equations in the ERBL region~\cite{Ji:1996nm,Radyushkin:1997ki}.
 Each conformal moment evolves independently with scale according to its own anomalous dimension.
 This structure reflects the approximate conformal symmetry of QCD at short distances and provides a systematic framework for describing the scale dependence of GPDs at $\xi \neq 0$, where conventional DGLAP evolution in $x$ alone is insufficient.
 In addition, in the small-$\xi$ limit, the behavior of the GPDs is governed by Regge trajectories, leading to characteristic power-law scaling that manifests in observables such as DVCS amplitudes~\cite{Radyushkin:1998es,Diehl:2004cx}.
 This scaling behavior plays a central role in guiding phenomenological models of GPDs and in constraining their behavior across kinematic regimes.
 Furthermore, GPDs at $\xi \neq 0$ provide access to form factors of the QCD energy-momentum tensor, which encode fundamental mechanical properties of hadrons such as internal pressure and shear forces.
 These form factors are directly linked to the Mellin moments of GPDs and cannot be fully reconstructed from the forward limit alone.
 Moreover, the $\xi$-dependence is also essential for isolating the so-called D-term contribution, which plays a key role in ensuring the polynomiality of Mellin moments of GPDs~\cite{Ji:1996ek,Radyushkin:1997ki,Schweitzer:2002yu}.
 Studying GPDs across a range of skewness values thus offers a powerful consistency check on theoretical frameworks, as polynomiality provides a model‑independent constraint derived from Lorentz invariance.
+A related line of work also realizes these analytic features of GPDs at finite skewness, employing a conformal-moment representation generated by $t$-channel string exchanges in Anti-de Sitter (AdS) space.
+This approach naturally incorporates Regge behavior at small $\xi$, conformal-moment evolution, and polynomiality, while providing quantitative comparisons to lattice moments and $x$-space GPDs.
+For details, see Refs.~\cite{Mamo:2024jwp, Mamo:2024vjh, Hechenberger:2025rye, Hechenberger:2025wnz}.
 Lattice QCD can provide a valuable and complementary approach to this problem.
 While experimental data constrain GPDs primarily at small and positive skewness, lattice computations can access a broader range, including both large and negative values of $\xi$, which are difficult to reach experimentally.
 As we will show, this opens up new opportunities to explore the full kinematic structure of GPDs and to test theoretical expectations beyond the experimentally accessible regime.